Introduction

 Hence my motivation for writing this book, which is to give others—whether working in people analytics or otherwise—a starting point for a practical learning of regression methods, with the hope that they will see immediate applications to their work and take advantage of a much-underused toolkit that provides strong support for evidence-based practice.

 I am a mathematician who is now a practitioner of analytics.
 For this reason you should see that this book is neither afraid of nor obsessed with the mathematics of the methodologies covered.
-It is my general observation that many students and practitioners make the mistake of trying to run multivariate models without even a basic understanding of the underlying mathematics of those models, and I find it very difficult to see how they can be credible in responding to a wide range of questions or critique about their work without such an understanding.
-That said, it is also not necessary for students and practitioners to understand the deepest levels of theory in order to be fluent in running and interpreting multivariate models.
+It is my general observation that many students and practitioners make the mistake of trying to run multivariable models without even a basic understanding of the underlying mathematics of those models, and I find it very difficult to see how they can be credible in responding to a wide range of questions or critique about their work without such an understanding.
+That said, it is also not necessary for students and practitioners to understand the deepest levels of theory in order to be fluent in running and interpreting multivariablemodels.
 In this book I have tried to limit the mathematical exposition to a level that allows confident and fluent execution and interpretation.

 I subscribe strongly to the principles of open source sharing of knowledge.
 If you want to reference the material in this book or use the exercises or data sets in trainings or classes, you are free to do so and you do not need to request my permission.
 I only ask that you make reference to this book as the source.